Moduli spaces of semistable modules over Lie algebroids: Introduction

 If $F_{\bullet }E$ is a filtration of $E$ then Rees construction provides a deformation of $E$ to $\Gr ^{F}(E)$.
 In particular, strongly S-equivalent sheaves should correspond to the same point in the ``moduli space of slope semistable sheaves''.
 The following result describes closed points of such ``moduli space of slope semistable sheaves''.

 \begin{Theorem} Let $R$ be a discrete valuation ring with quotient ring $K$ and residue field $k$.
 Let $E_1$ and $E_2$ be flat families of slope semistable sheaves on $Y$ parametrized by $S=\Spec R$.
-If there exists an isomorphism $\varphi: (E_1)_K\to (E_2)_K$ then we have the following implications: \begin{enumerate} \item If $(E_1)_k$ and $(E_2)_k$ are slope semistable then they are strongly S-equivalent. \item If $(E_1)_k$ and $(E_2)_k$ are slope polystable then they are isomorphic. \item If $(E_1)_k$ is slope stable and torsion free and $(E_2)_k$ is slope semistable then $\varphi$ extends to an isomorphism $E_1\to E_2$. \end{enumerate} \end{Theorem}
+If there exists an isomorphism $\varphi: (E_1)_K\to (E_2)_K$ then we have the following implications: \begin{enumerate} \item If $(E_1)_k$ and $(E_2)_k$ are slope semistable then they are strongly S-equivalent. \item If $(E_1)_k$ and $(E_2)_k$ are slope polystable then they are isomorphic. \item If $(E_1)_k$ is slope stable and torsion free and $(E_2)_k$ is slope semistable then the families $E_1$ and $E_2$ are isomorphic. \end{enumerate} \end{Theorem}

 One can check that in the surface case strong S-equivalence classes correspond to closed points of the Donaldson--Uhlenbeck compactification of the moduli space (see Proposition \ref{Donaldson-Uhlenbeck}).
 In higher dimensions (in the characteristic zero case) there also exists an analogous construction of projective ``moduli space of slope semistable sheaves'' due to D. Greb and M. Toma (see \cite{GT}).
 However, their moduli space identifies many strong S-equivalence classes (see Example \ref{higher-dim-example}).
 So unlike in the surface case, closed points of their moduli spaces cannot be recovered by looking at families of (torsion free) slope semistable sheaves.